Wind-WindKids/winding/samples/sophieandwind/quartet.md

 @image:
 Sophie and her brother in their Paris living room, late afternoon light.
-He sits slouched in a chair, phone in hand, looking weary.
+He sits slouched in a chair, phone in hand, looking at the distance.
 Sophie sits on the sofa across from him, half-turned his way.
 The atmosphere is subdued, muted winter tones,
 a sense of distance and quiet heaviness.

+@brother: around fourteen, slim built, relaxed, preppy, looking at the distance, light brown hair, hazel eyes, light brown sweater, shirt collar, dark blue pants.

 --
 iced: page, text
 --
 A week later, on another continent,
-it was the very first day of civics class for Wind.
+it was a civics class for Wind.

---
-unfair_quiz: page, text
---
 A quiz came at the end of class.
 Wind stared at the questions.

 Someone raised a hand,
 “We haven’t covered this yet.”

-“It’s in the syllabus, between lines twelve and thirteen,” the teacher said, without looking up.
+“It’s in the syllabus,
+between lines twelve and thirteen,” the teacher said, without looking up.

 It wasn’t.

 It came back with a red mark at the top: 17%.

+@background:
+icy texture, light blue and white, subtle frost patterns.

+--
+quiz: page, image, portrait-oriented
+--
 @image:
-Wind sitting at his school desk, looking frustrated, a civics quiz paper in front of him with a big red "17%" at the top.
+Wind sitting at his school desk, to the right, we see him from the side, facing towards the whiteboard.
 Around him, other students are focused on their work, and the classroom has posters about government and history on the walls.

-Quiz questions are visible on the paper:
+In the front of the classroom there is a whiteboard with text.

+@whiteboard:
+Quiz, 10 minutes, No notes, No devices.
 1. In Civitatibus Foederatis, num ignorantia iuris excusat?
 2. Habentne pueri eadem iura ac adulti?
 3. In Civitatibus Foederatis, suntne omnes sub lege aequales?